ojosproject/docs/docs/policies/git.md

 Therefore, we will be using the Mirroring Repositories feature to create a GitHub mirror for backup purposes.

+All GitHub project descriptions must include the following:

+> This is a mirror of our GitLab repository.
+All work happens on GitLab.

+It must also include a link to the GitLab project.

 ### Pipelines

 When you push to any branch that is not `main`, you must ensure the